Lettuce, tomatoes and other annuals need plenty of TLC, but there are steps you can take to reduce the workload.

 Do I need a lot of space?

 These principles of productive perennial gardens, or edible forest gardens, can be applied to a garden of any size.
-Even on a miniature scale, you could try underplanting a dwarf rootstock apple tree with gooseberry, comfrey, mint and strawberries.
+Even on a miniature scale, you could try underplanting a dwarf rootstock apple tree with gooseberry, comfrey, mint, and strawberries.
+If you do want space though, then you could maybe move a tree or two by hiring a Tree Surgeon in Bournemouth or wherever you live and create a nice bed for your edibles there.

 Alice’s favourite perennial edibles